jersu39/twitter_coronavirus/README.md

 - #nurse
 - #doctor

-From the tweets, all tweets containing these hashtags were extracted.
+All tweets containing these hashtags were extracted.
 Then for each day in 2020, two files were created.
 One file counted how many tweets from each country contained a certain hashtag, and the other file counted how many tweets in each language contained a certain hashtag.

 First, another pair of files were created summing these counts for country and language across all of 2020.
-Then the top 10 countries/languages were plotted with 'matplotlib' for '#coronavirus'.
+Then the top 10 countries/languages were plotted with `matplotlib` for `#coronavirus`.

 <img src=img/country_corona.png width=100% />

 <img src=img/lang_corona.png width=100% />

-Then, the same was plotted for '#코로나바이러스'.
+Then, the same was plotted for `#코로나바이러스`.

 <img src=img/country_kr.png width=100% />